trungkh/blockchain-on-go/Chapter_01/README.md

 Each Transaction records who is sending how much to who.
 This is a simple Account Based Transaction Model that scans through the chain to get the balance.

 Q2.
-Do you see a problem with the Transaction class?
+Do you see a problem with the Transaction struct?

 ## The Chain

-Now, the actual Blockchain class.
+Now, the actual Blockchain struct.

 [Blockchain.go](Transaction.go)